Forslag til et rammeverk for elevers akademiske perspektivtaking i samfunnskunnskap

 Operationalising academic perspective-taking in social science education

-model of academic social perspective-taking, adapted from model for promoting historical empathy, consists of three elements visualised in a Venn diagram.
+Sandahl’s (2020, p.
+7) model of academic social perspective-taking, adapted from Endacott and Brooks’ (2013) model for promoting historical empathy, consists of three elements visualised in a Venn diagram.
 First, “contextualisation” relates to the cultural, historical and ideological setting.
 Second, the concept of “differential perspectives” highlights that a social issue can be considered from different points of view and that people have different opinions about them.
 Third, the “affective connection” underscores that social issues are value-laden and often appeal to people’s emotions in different ways.
 Students can react emotionally both to the issues and perspectives addressed and to each other.
-I build on Sandahl’s model to develop an operationalisation of academic perspective-taking for secondary social science education that incorporates the integration of disciplinary perspectives in the subject content of social science with students’ perspectives and perspectives from broader social and political debates and processes. investigated perspective-taking as a second-order concept, focusing on disciplinary and analytic perspectives.
+I build on Sandahl’s model to develop an operationalisation of academic perspective-taking for secondary social science education that incorporates the integration of disciplinary perspectives in the subject content of social science with students’ perspectives and perspectives from broader social and political debates and processes.
+Sandahl (2020) investigated perspective-taking as a second-order concept, focusing on disciplinary and analytic perspectives.
 I use his model as a starting point but develop it specifically to include the more political aspects of perspective-taking in social science education.
 For example, in exploring a certain social or political issue, teachers and students may draw on various social scientific perspectives (e.g., individual versus structural explanations), political lines of argument (e.g., ideological viewpoints), and their own opinions and beliefs (reflecting their socio-economic background, personal experiences etc.).
 This aspect of social science education implies that contextualising work with academic perspective-taking involves both socio-political and educational contexts and that the different perspectives students work with can come from students or other people or institutions and be school-internal (i.e., from students or teachers) and/or school-external (i.e., from the broader public, politics or the social sciences).
 The educational context includes the overall purpose of the lesson or period, the topic and content students are working with in the subject and the specific group of students involved.
-Using the 2022 Russian invasion of Ukraine (hereafter: RiU) as an example of an international conflict typically addressed in social science education (e.g., ; ), this could for example entail exploring European politics and Russian and Ukrainian societies (context); diverse views of the invasion, such as the different concerns of authorities, business interests, and international aid organisations as well as the views of students themselves (different perspectives); and acknowledging that students are subjected to gruesome images and constant news of war in news and social media, affecting them in different ways (affective connection).
+Using the 2022 Russian invasion of Ukraine (hereafter: RiU) as an example of an international conflict typically addressed in social science education (e.g., Blennow, 2018; Olsson, 2021), this could for example entail exploring European politics and Russian and Ukrainian societies (context); diverse views of the invasion, such as the different concerns of authorities, business interests, and international aid organisations as well as the views of students themselves (different perspectives); and acknowledging that students are subjected to gruesome images and constant news of war in news and social media, affecting them in different ways (affective connection).
 This view of academic perspective-taking is illustrated in Figure 1.

 Deliberation in educational research

 To frame the use of deliberative theory in this article, this section gives a brief account of the role of deliberation in educational research.
 As the school subject of social science in the Nordic context has a strong democratic mandate and there is a need to develop a framework directed at social scientific issues, I combine perspective-taking with democratic theory.
 Educational research related to education for democracy has been strongly inspired by different strands of democratic and political theory and theories of deliberative democracy.
-An important contribution is procedural-deliberative democracy which emphasised participants’ commitment to reason, the common good and the force of the better argument.
+An important contribution is Habermas’ (e.g., 1995) procedural-deliberative democracy which emphasised participants’ commitment to reason, the common good and the force of the better argument.
 In this context, deliberation can broadly be understood as conversations aiming to solve common problems.
 However, the Habermasian model has been criticised.
-Some researchers have critiqued proceduralist models for restricting deliberation to a public sphere related to government and its institutions and strictly political issues ().
-Others have criticised Habermas’ focus on rational argumentation on the grounds that it favours certain people (such as those with higher education) and excludes others from participating ().
+Some researchers have critiqued proceduralist models for restricting deliberation to a public sphere related to government and its institutions and strictly political issues (Benhabib, 1996).
+Others have criticised Habermas’ focus on rational argumentation on the grounds that it favours certain people (such as those with higher education) and excludes others from participating (Young, 1996).
 As a result, the development of deliberative theory has involved issues related to the matter (content) and manner (form) of deliberation and situatedness of different perspectives.
 Criticising deliberative democratic theory for its focus on consensus and the common good, some have argued for an agonistic model of democracy.
-Theorists such as have argued that conflict is a natural and necessary aspect of modern societies and warned against ignoring political conflicts and resolving them by aiming for consensus.
-According to , principles of agonistic democracy include political contestation, an acknowledgement that any consensus is provisional, and that conflict is seen as a productive force to unite citizens through engagement in a common process.
+Theorists such as Mouffe (2005) have argued that conflict is a natural and necessary aspect of modern societies and warned against ignoring political conflicts and resolving them by aiming for consensus.
+According to Paxton (2019), principles of agonistic democracy include political contestation, an acknowledgement that any consensus is provisional, and that conflict is seen as a productive force to unite citizens through engagement in a common process.
 As such, the role of conflict and consensus is central to the theoretical debate about deliberation.

-In Figure 2, political deliberation is placed in the middle of the Venn diagram, overlapping with the three elements from .
+In Figure 2, political deliberation is placed in the middle of the Venn diagram, overlapping with the three elements from Sandahl (2020).
 I argue that contextualisation, different perspectives and the affective connection can be fruitfully addressed through different forms of classroom deliberation.
 I use the concept of political deliberation broadly to include different forms of classroom conversation or discussion, not only those adhering to specific deliberative criteria and intended for decision-making.
 Examples include whole class or group discussions, prepared debates, and many less structured conversation formats, which may serve different purposes and allow students to engage with multiple perspectives from a range of sources.
 They can be seen as political both in content and form: social science issues often concern values, priorities and different possible solutions to socio-political problems, and students may have different opinions and beliefs about them.
 For example, turning again to the RiU, deliberation can be used to address complex issues, such as investigating the underlying causes of the invasion (contextualisation) and analysing political communication from involved or affected actors (different perspectives), as well as processing students’ reactions (affective connection).
 There is a potential, I argue, that through classroom deliberation of relevant issues, students can develop their knowledge and understanding of social science subject content as well as get help dealing with a dramatic situation.
 However, various forms of deliberation have different and important implications for academic perspective-taking in social science education, which I elaborate in the following.

 A framework for academic perspective-taking drawing on deliberative and agonistic theory